The manager’s manual for digital work

 - Begin team meetings with an icebreaker.
 Whether it’s a digital tour of an employee’s home, a photo that’s important to them or a show and tell of a cherished item, this great get-to-know-you exercise can create important and lasting bonds among team members.

-While these situations might not feel as natural as their in-office equivalent, they help to create stability for your employees.
-To that effect, try to avoid cancelling any regularly scheduled 1:1 meetings or team meetings (but feel free to delete meetings that you might suddenly realise are unnecessary).
+While these situations might not feel as natural as their in-office equivalent, they help create stability for your employees.
+To that effect, try to avoid canceling any regularly scheduled 1:1s or team meetings (but feel free to delete meetings that you might suddenly realize are unnecessary).

 2. Check in with your team about their remote experience